CZ-NIC/knot-resolver/doc/user/config-multiple-workers.rst

    For maximum performance, there should be as many worker processes as there are available CPU threads.

-To run multiple workers, configure its number in configuration file.
+To run multiple workers, configure their number in configuration file.

 .. code-block:: yaml